We've all looked down at our Fitbit and wondered how it really knows what our heart rate is, or whether it's really able

 More Fitbit guides

 - How to sync your FitbitLearn to link your Charge, Versa, Inspire or Ionic

-- How to turn off your FitbitSome Fitbit trackers can't power off - learn whether yours can
+- How to turn off your FitbitSome Fitbit trackers can't shut down - can yours?

 - Transfer music on FitbitIt's time to add music to your Versa or Ionic